Early-stage software — the API is unstable and will change. Follow along on GitHub.

 If you need distributed orchestration across a fleet of services, tools like Temporal and Restate are built for that. memable is for when your workflows run in a single process and you want them to be durable without adding infrastructure.

 Data pipelines that checkpoint automatically.
 AI agents that resume after a restart.
 Integration jobs that don't lose progress.
-That's the use case.

 What's in the crate